claygiffin/100-coaches-site/src/pages/coaches/index.md

       In 2009 Archi encountered one of the hardest challenges as a business
-      corporation: World crisis of 2008 – 2009 led business to the deadlock, especially the real estate field.
+      corporation: World crises of 2008 – 2009 led business to the deadlock, especially the real estate field.